dakhama-mehdi/Modern_ActiveDirectory/README.md

 - [ ] Support all Active directory languages
 - [ ] Faster report building
 - [ ] No sensitive informations is exposed
-- [ ] take control over the information displayed
+- [ ] Take control over the information displayed
 - [x] Work in corporate of any size :tada:

 #### Installation